Try Cost Kits Free →

 What Is an EOB and Why Should You Care?

-An Explanation of Benefits (EOB) is a document your insurance company sends after they process a medical claim.
-It's not a bill – it's an explanation of what happened with your insurance claim and what you might owe.
+An Explanation of Benefits (EOB) is a detailed document your insurance company sends after processing a medical claim.
+It's not a bill – it's a comprehensive breakdown explaining what happened with your insurance claim and exactly what you might owe.

-• Verify charges: Make sure you only pay what you actually owe
+• Verify charges: Ensure you only pay what you actually owe based on negotiated rates

-• Track your deductible: Monitor how much you've paid toward annual limits
+• Track your deductible: Monitor progress toward annual deductibles and out-of-pocket maximums

 • Prepare for medical bills: Know what to expect before the provider bill arrives

 The key insight most people miss: Your EOB determines what you should pay, not the original provider charges.
-Understanding this difference can save you significant money.
+Understanding this fundamental difference can save you significant money and prevent overpayment on medical expenses.

 EOB Anatomy: Understanding the Basic Structure